Cydhra/vers/readme.md

 - a succinct bit-vector supporting fast rank and select queries.
 - an Elias-Fano encoding of monotone sequences; supporting constant time predecessor/successor queries.
 - two Range Minimum Query vector structures for constant-time range minimum queries.

-## Beta Status
-I published this library as 0.3.0 as a beta release.
-The implementation is tested, benchmarked, optimized, and documented.
-Compared to 0.1.0 and 0.2.0, I polished the API and added a few convenience functions.
-Functions also validate their inputs now, and the documentation includes examples and panic sections.
-Elias-Fano now supports successor queries next to its predecessor queries.
-I plan to release this into 1.0.0 in the near future, probably without significant changes.

 # Intrinsics
 This crate uses compiler intrinsics for bit-manipulation.
 The intrinsics are supported by